Global sport heavily disrupted by coronavirus - France 24

 - Six Nations under threat -

-Rugby officials will gather in the French capital to consider if more alterations are needed to the calendar for the final two rounds of the Six Nations Championship.
+Rugby officials gathered in the French capital to consider if more alterations are needed to the calendar for the final two rounds of the Six Nations Championship.

-The March 7 game between Ireland and Italy in Dublin has already been postponed and no replacement date has yet been set.
+The March 7 game between Ireland and Italy in Dublin has already been postponed but officials determined that no further changes were needed -- at least for now.

-The annual tournament -- Europe's premier rugby competition -- is scheduled to conclude with matches involving all six teams on March 14.
+"So far, apart from the Ireland v Italy match for our senior men's event, all matches are OK to take place but governments might decide otherwise and we need to be prepared for any eventuality," said a spokeswoman.

 The UAE Tour, an early season cycling warmup that featured four-time Tour de France winner Chris Froome, was cut short last week after a coronavirus scare.